rkunnawa/ssmv_eic/README.md

 https://www.vanderbilt.edu/cseo-ssmv/

 This is a 4-day summer workshop at the level of high school students on the topic of the EIC.
 Each day includes a 30-40 minute lecture followed by a 1.5 hr hands on session where students can run python jupyter notebook via binder on their browser.
 The only material the students would need is a computer with an interner browser.
 The goal of this workshop is to introduce the exciting area of research related to the EIC and to study fundamental particles leading to finding answers to the question of "What makes up a proton?".

+If you want to run the code yourself, click the binder link above and go through the different days.

 the lectures are all available on this github repo as well - Day 1: Simulating collisions of electrons and protons at various energies indicate the composite nature of the proton